1993–94 SSC Napoli season

 During the 1993–94 season, SSC Napoli competed in Serie A and Coppa Italia.

 Summary

-In summer the club owner Corrado Ferlaino announced Ellenio Gallo as its new President, promoted Ottavio Bianchi as club manager and appointed Marcello Lippi as its new Head coach.
-S.S.C.
-Napoli once again struggled to reach the levels it had achieved previously, but still finished sixth in Serie A, which ended up with coach Marcello Lippi joining Juventus and manager Ottavio Bianchi appointed as new coach by Internazionale.
+In summer the club owner Corrado Ferlaino announced Ellenio Gallo as its new president, promoted Ottavio Bianchi as club manager and appointed Marcello Lippi as its new Head coach.
+SSC Napoli once again struggled to reach the levels it had achieved previously, but still finished sixth in Serie A, which ended up with coach Marcello Lippi joining Juventus and manager Ottavio Bianchi appointed as new coach by Inter Milan.
 Financial woes caused Napoli to sell its two prominent foreign players, Jonas Thern and Daniel Fonseca to Roma following the season's end.Skipper Ciro Ferrara also left, in his case for Juventus.